-On the Advanced / IGMP/ALG/Passthrough page, you can allow the router to use IGMP and RTSP, enable the SIP ALG and PPPoE/PPTP/L2TP/IPsec pass through functions, and assign a higher priority for a specific type of traffic.
+On the Advanced / IGMP/ALG/Passthrough page, you can allow the router to use IGMP and RTSP, enable the SIP ALG and PPPoE/PPTP/L2TP/IPsec pass through functions.

 IGMP is used for managing multicast traffic (transferring data to a group of destinations).
 This protocol allows using network resources for some applications, e.g., for streaming video, more efficiently.